 - iTunes: apps

 - Headspace: meditation

-Since many of these ideas are digital and require some type of listening, you obviously need headphones in a decent quality.
+Since many of these ideas are digital and require some type of listening, you obviously need headphones of decent quality.
 Headphones are pretty much part of the basic equipment of every digital nomad.
-You need them to stay in contact with family and friends, to communicate with clients and team members and to listen to all of your brand new audio books, online courses or subscriptions ;)
+You need them to stay in contact with family and friends, communicate with clients and team members, and listen to all of your brand-new audiobooks, online courses, or subscriptions ;)

 You have two options here: You can either go for big ones that cover the entire ears or earbuds, which are way smaller and easier to carry.
 There are advantages and disadvantages to both of them but I think in the end it all comes down to personal preference.
-I have used the following two and can definitely recommend them:
+I have used the Boltune Bluetooth Headphones and can definitely recommend them.

 Since Christmas is just around the corner, make sure you are well prepared and surprise your nomad friend with one of those great ideas (or buy them for yourself).